pypa/packaging.python.org/source/specifications/inline-script-metadata.rst

   block type was renamed to ``script``, and the ``[run]`` table was dropped, making the ``dependencies`` and ``requires-python`` keys top-level.
 Additionally, the specification is no longer provisional.
+- January 2026: Clarify that the ``script`` block is TOML 1.0 formatted text.